 Clearly not a literary masterpiece Warren reserved the book for the interest of family and friends, but the process of writing was proving addictive.
 Warren honed his craft with another attempt and in 2008 signed with HarperCollins.
 The Go-Away Bird was published first in 2010.

-Writer of both commercial fiction and non-fiction, Warren FitzGerald’s first novel The Go-Away Bird won an Amazon Rising Stars Award in 2010 and in 2011 was a Waterstones Book of the Month as well as being longlisted for the Authors’ Club Best First Novel Award.
-His latest work All in the Same Boat is currently climbing the non-fiction charts.
+Writer of both fiction and non-fiction for screen and print, Warren FitzGerald’s first novel The Go-Away Bird won an Amazon Rising Stars Award in 2010 and in 2011 was a Waterstones Book of the Month as well as being longlisted for the Authors’ Club Best First Novel Award.
+His latest work Marathon Mum was an Amazon No1 Bestseller.